tari-labs/tari-university/src/layer2scaling/layer2scaling-landscape/layer2scaling-survey.md

 - can perform decentralized governance of miners by having the power to reject or orphan blocks if required ([[22]], [[30]]);
 - can support decentralized exchanges by overseeing transactions and offering fiat currency gateways;
-- can be used to facilitate smart contracts such as instant transactions, anonymous transactions, and decentralized payment processor;
+- can be used to facilitate smart contracts such as instant transactions, anonymous transactions and decentralized payment processor;
 - can facilitate a decentralized marketplace such as the blockchain equivalent of peer-run commerce sites such as eBay [[22]];